beezy-dev/verbose-couscous/docs/pancake/index.md

 # Project Pancake

 ## Overview
-The scope of project *Pancake* is to demonstrate an iterative design approach from both a software and hardware perspective while discovering the flaws at each iterations.
+The scope of project *Pancake* is to build an unmanned ground vehicule or UGV, discover the basic of electronics and edge devices from both a software and hardware perspective, andwork through an iterative design based on flaws discovered at each iteration.

 During this process, we will be demonstrating: